 Tip: To download an xsd file, right-click and select "Save Link As..."

-The topics covered on this page include information regarding the creation and management of ECHO submitted through ECHO.
-It is the responsiblity of the Client Partner to accurately represent the ordering capabilities which ECHO and the Data Partners provide.
+The topics covered on this page include information regarding the metadata Ingest process performed by ECHO.
+It is the responsiblity of the Data Partner to regularly monitor the Ingest of their published metadata.

 The information provided is broken up into the following topic areas: